notnullgames/trainer/README.md

 ## commands

-For pakemon and rattata, the commands are line-seperated params.
-Put each command on it's own line.
+For pakemon and rattata, the commands are a single line, first is command, all the rest are args

 Example:

 ```
-HELLO
+HELLO World
-myname
 QUIT
 ```

-Since `HELLO` takes 1 param (name) `myname` is that.
+Since `HELLO` takes 1 param (name) `World` is that.

+Once we have all the commands worked out, I will document them here.